Hollywood Bowl: Hollywood Bowl green initiatives

 The view of the Hollywood Bowl and its band shell during a performance in 2024.
 The Backyard, one of the Hollywood Bowl's two restaurants, is in the foreground.

 The Hollywood Bowl is the first amphitheater in California to be certified as an Audubon Society Cooperative Sanctuary.
 Los Angeles Philharmonic Association and Los Angeles County are partners with the Hollywood Bowl and encourage recycling.
 The Hollywood Bowl has many recycling bins located throughout the venue.
 The Hollywood Bowl has also partnered with Los Angeles County Metropolitan Transportation Authority (formerly Southern California Rapid Transit District) since 1953 and provides the public with green alternatives to driving, including shuttle buses.
 Know Before You Go is provided as a detailed guide offering public transport information and free bike parking options.
 The Hollywood Bowl has waterless urinals and flush-reducing toilets to preserve water as well as a satellite-based irrigation system to control water use.
 This irrigation system also provides water based on the needs of animal life.
 The Hollywood Bowl has stainless steel grates and water filters to keep its irrigation system clean.

 In 2024, the Hollywood Bowl reduced on-site parking and introduced a rideshare parking lot.
 Parking fees were increased and more shuttles offered.

+Metro has proposed a new station on the K line at the Hollywood Bowl, north of the existing Hollywood/Highland station on the B line.

 In popular culture

 The Vinewood Bowl, which appears in the 2013 video game Grand Theft Auto V, is heavily inspired by the Hollywood Bowl.

-Many films and television shows have been filmed in the Hollywood Bowl, including Jazz Mad, A Star Is Born, Hollywood Hotel, Anchors Aweigh, Hollywood or Bust, Columbo, Some Kind of Wonderful and more.
+Many films and television shows have been filmed in the Hollywood Bowl, including Jazz Mad, A Star Is Born, Hollywood Hotel, Anchors Aweigh, Clay Pigeon, Hollywood or Bust, Columbo, Some Kind of Wonderful and more.

-Several Looney Tunes episodes, including Long Haired Hare, Rabbit of Seville, Baton Bunny, and Tom and Jerry in the Hollywood Bowl, feature the Hollywood Bowl.
+Several animated cartoons from the golden age of American animation, including Long Haired Hare, Rabbit of Seville, Baton Bunny, and Tom and Jerry in the Hollywood Bowl, feature the Hollywood Bowl.